 One downside of living in St. Marks is that it can take a long time to commute to work.
 In St. Marks, the average commute to work is 37.13 minutes, which is quite a bit higher than the national average.

-St. Marks ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.56% of people over 25 have a college degree.
+In terms of college education, St. Marks ranks among the least educated cities in the nation, as only 4.56% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in St. Marks in 2022 was $26,462, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $105,848 for a family of four.